sap-tutorials/Tutorials/tutorials/cp-aibus-ber-booster-key/cp-aibus-ber-booster-key.md

 ### You will learn
   - How to access your trial account
   - What are interactive guided boosters
-  - How to use the **Set up account for Data Attribute Recommendation** booster to assign entitlements, update your subaccount, create a service instance and the associated service key for Data Attribute Recommendation.
+  - How to use the **Set up account for Business Entity Recognition** booster to assign entitlements, update your subaccount, create a service instance and the associated service key for Business Entity Recognition.
 ---

 [ACCORDION-BEGIN [Step 1: ](Go To Your Trial Account)]